analysis-bots/FEDEx_Generator/tests/README.md

 creating a results file that can be used for testing.\

 ## Downloading the default datasets
-To download all of the default datasets, you can run the `download_datasets_util.py` script:
+To download all of the default datasets for which query files and result files are already provided, you can run the `download_datasets_util.py` script:
 ```bash
 python download_datasets_util.py
 ```